 I get to combine my interests in travelling, tourism and sustainability

 Madeleine is originally from Germany and was drawn towards living in Sweden.
 Tourism and Sustainability was the perfect combination of her interest and the perfect reason to extend her stay in Sweden.
 Something she enjoy about the programme is the way it looks at tourism from many different perspectives.
 The future of tourism as one of the aspects she found especially interesting.

 Why did you choose this programme?

-In August 2016 I came to Sweden to live in work on a permaculture farm a little outside of Kalmar for two weeks.
+I came to Sweden to live and work on a permaculture farm a little outside of Kalmar for two weeks.
 I ended up to stay there for 10 months.
 After this time, I still did not want to leave Sweden, however I realized that I wanted to go back to a city and start studying again.
 So, I started looking at Master Programs in Kalmar.
 That´s how I found the Tourism and Sustainability programme.
 I chose this programme because it seemed perfect to combine my interests in travelling, tourism and in a sustainable lifestyle.

 What do you like about the programme?